Damping of the isovector giant dipole resonance in $^{40,48}$Ca: Experiment and determination of equivalent photo-absorption spectra

 The present experiments were performed using a dispersion-matched 200 MeV proton beam produced by the Separated Sector Cyclotron (SSC) at the iThemba Laboratory for Accelerator Based Sciences (iThemba LABS), Cape Town, South Africa.
 The data for $^{40}$Ca shown in the bottom part of Fig.~\ref{fig:Spectrum} were obtained during the experiment described in Ref.~\cite{jin18}, but they have been reanalyzed to improve background subtraction and energy resolution.
 For the $^{48}$Ca data, protons were inelastically scattered off a self-supporting target (isotopically enriched to 90.0\%) with an areal density of 1.5 mg/cm$^{2}$.
 Reaction products were momentum-analyzed by the K600 magnetic spectrometer in $0^\circ$ mode \cite{nev11} with the acceptance defined by a circular collimator with an opening angle of $\theta_{\mathrm{Lab}}=0^\circ \pm 1.91^{\circ}$.
 Further details of the $^{48}$Ca experiment and data extraction are given in Ref.~\cite{lat17}.
 The resulting spectrum shown in the top part of Fig.~\ref{fig:Spectrum} demonstrates pronounced fine structure up to excitation energies of about 20 MeV as also seen in $^{40}$Ca. The energy resolution achieved is $\Delta E \simeq 40$ keV (Full Width at Half Maximum (FWHM)) in both spectra.
 The scale on the right side shows the counting statistics which reach several hundred per 10 keV bin, sufficient for an analysis of the fine structure.

 The spectra were converted to equivalent photo-absorption cross sections with the methods described in Refs.~\cite{don18,don20,vnc19b} to facilitate direct comparison with theoretical predictions.
 This involves nuclear background subtraction and determination of the virtual-photon production function for the conversion from Coulomb to photo-absorption cross sections.
 Besides Coulomb cross sections, the spectra contain contributions from the IsoScalar Giant Monopole Resonance (ISGMR) and the ISGQR lying under the IVGDR.
 In addition, there is a contribution from quasi-free scattering (see e.g.\ Ref.~\cite{bir17}) which increases towards the higher excitation-energy end of the IVGDR.
-DWBA calculations indicate that the ISGMR and ISGQR contributions are of the order of a few percent only (similar to Refs.~\cite{don18,don20}).
-In the study of the IVGDR fine structure in $^{208}$Pb \cite{pol14}, it was demonstrated that a discrete wavelet analysis \cite{she08,kal06} provides a good approximation for the nuclear background to be subtracted and a similar analysis was performed in the present case.
+Possible contributions of the ISGMR and ISGQR to the measured cross sections were estimated following the method outlined in Ref.~\cite{don18} using the experimental strength distributions of Ref.~\cite{how20} and found to be well below 10\% at their respective maxima.
+In the study of the IVGDR fine structure in $^{208}$Pb \cite{pol14}, it was demonstrated that a discrete wavelet analysis \cite{she08,kal06} provides a good approximation for the nuclear background to be subtracted and the same type of analysis was performed in the present case.

 The conversion of Coulomb to photo-absorption cross sections was based on the virtual photon method.
 The virtual $E1$ photon spectra were calculated within the Eikonal approximation \cite{ber93} and the resulting photo-absorption spectra are in good agreement with previous work (Ref.~\cite{ahr75} for $^{40}$Ca and Refs.~\cite{str00,bir17} for $^{48}$Ca).